-- 18. The Head of the Civil Service shall recommend to the Governor the salaries, allowances or other benefits of - - (a) elected members of the Cabinet; - (b) the Speaker, Deputy Speaker and Members of the Legislative Assembly;

-- (c) judges and magistrates; - (d) members of the boards or other governing bodies (however called) of statutory authorities and government companies; - (e) boards, committees or other non-corporate bodies (however called) appointed by the Governor or the Cabinet; and - (f) the Auditor-General and the Complaints Commissioner. - 19.
+- (a) elected members of the Cabinet; - (b) the Speaker, Deputy Speaker and Members of the Legislative Assembly; - judges and magistrates; - (d) members of the boards or other governing bodies (however called) of statutory authorities and government companies; - boards, committees or other non-corporate bodies (however called) appointed by the Governor or the Cabinet; and - the Auditor-General and the Complaints Commissioner. - 19.
 The Head of the Civil Service shall monitor the human resource policies and practices of civil service entities to ensure that they comply with the requirements of this Law and any other applicable laws and regulations.